salleaffaire/tcpbridge/README.md

 ![alt text](TCPB.png)

-A panel wants to connect to a switcher.
-The connection is over TCP and is initiated by the panel.
+A calling nc (netcat) client wants to connect to a listening nc client.
+The connection is over TCP and is initiated by the left side= of the diagram.

-Listener is running on the switcher.

-Caller is the panel.

-Start a Listener bridge on the panel side.
+Start a Listener bridge on the right side.

 ```bash
 ./tcp-bridge --tcpp=8080 --httppout=9090 --httppin=9091 --mode=listener
 ```

-Start a Caller bridge on the switcher side.
+Start a Caller bridge on the lefts side.

 ```bash
 ./tcp-bridge --tcpp=8081 --httppout=9091 --httppin=9090 --mode=caller
 ```

-When the Panel initiates a connection, it will open it with the listener bridge.
+When the calling nc client initiates a connection, it will open it with the listener bridge.

-On the first message sent, from the panel to the switcher, the listener bridge will send a POST to the caller bridge HTTP server.
+On the first message sent, from the left to right, the listener bridge will send a POST to the caller bridge HTTP server.

-The caller bridge will initiate a connection with the switcher and send the message.
+The caller bridge will initiate a connection with the listening nc client and send the message.

 Beyond that point, bidirectional traffic should flow from,

-Switcher to Panel
-Panel to Switcher.